 Omega 3 ( Click product name for more information) – like fish oils that are high in DHA/EPA and or flax oils

 Niacin – is vitamin B3 and the body needs it for proper circulation and healthy skin.
 It assist in the functioning of the nervous system; in the metabolism of carbohydrates, fats and proteins; and in the production of hydrochloric acid for the digestive system.
 It is involved in the normal secretion of bile & stomach fluids and in the synthesis of sex hormones.
 Niacin (nicotinic acid) lowers cholesterol and improves circulation.
 It is also a memory enhancer.

 low blood sugar

 skin eruptions and inflammation

-Please note: there are 2 forms of Niacin, nicotinc acid and niacinamide. in the form if niacinamide, it doesn’t cause flushing.
+Please note: there are 2 forms of Niacin, nicotinic acid and niacinamide.
+In the form of niacinamide, it doesn’t cause flushing.
 However, niacinamide does NOT have all the same properties of niacin (nicotinic acid) Specifically, it is NOT effective for lowering blood cholesterol.
-That being said taking niacin in the nicotinc acid version will generate a harmless flush. kind of like a bit of a hot flash, and tingling sensation on the skin. usually, last only a few minutes and is harmless.
+That being said taking niacin in the nicotinic acid version will generate a harmless flush. kind of like a bit of a hot flash, and tingling sensation on the skin. usually, last only a few minutes and is harmless.

 Other supplements that may be helpful: